 - breathing problems

 - a blockage of the stented artery

 Rare side effects include stroke and seizure.

-- arrive at the hospital with plenty of time to prepare for surgery
+- Arrive at the hospital with plenty of time to prepare for surgery.

-- follow whatever instructions your doctor or surgeon gives you
+- Follow whatever instructions your doctor or surgeon gives you.

-The surgeon will pass a small wire through the catheter.
+- Your surgeon will pass a small wire through the catheter.
 A second catheter will then follow the guide wire.
 This catheter has a small balloon attached to it.

-The stent is inserted at the same time as the balloon and expands with it.
-Once the stent is secure, the surgeon removes the catheter and leaves the stent in place so blood can continue to flow.
+- Your surgeon will insert the stent at the same time as the balloon, allowing the artery to remain open and blood flow to return.
+Once the stent is secure, your surgeon will remove the catheter and leave the stent in place so blood can continue to flow.